davidwrede/chef-web-docs-1/step_resource/step_resource_package_install_gems_from_local.rst

+.. tag resource_package_install_gems_from_local

 ..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-..
-To install a |gem| from the local file system:
+To install a gem from the local file system:

 .. code-block:: ruby